supportmailapp/not-supportmail/README.md

 If you want to use this code, you can do so by forking this repository and modifying the code to fit your needs.

+> [!WARNING]
+> The scripts that are being executed via cron have critical errors.
+Please do not use them!

 ## Current Features

 - Auto Publishing of messages (with optional validation)